 Later this year, the final film installment, Mockingjay Part 2 will conclude the series (Part 1 hits DVD on March 6th), but its digital marketing strategy will forever remain a textbook example of how brands can make a huge impression online.

 True, the marketers behind the movie had the advantage of working with a highly anticipated film franchise built on successful novels.
 But as a leading marketing tactic, their social media plan couldn’t be anything less than smart, robust, and thorough.
+It is something that the best branding agencies across the world are going to be talking about for years to come.
+As a digital marketing enthusiast, their strategy is something every single one of you should know as well.

 Plan your strategy

-To give you an idea of scope, Danielle DePalma, the social media strategist behind THG, planned the movie’s social media campaign more than a year in advance.
+To give you an idea of the scope, Danielle DePalma, the social media strategist behind THG, planned the movie’s social media campaign more than a year in advance.
 Obviously, this amount of lead time isn’t necessary for most campaigns, but the planning highlights an important lesson: don’t implement a social media strategy haphazardly.

 Also, create a content calendar and have some digital assets such as photos, blogs, infographics, etc. on hand before you start.
 With a thorough road map, you’re much more likely to succeed.